jsmits/github-cli/docs/source/usage.rst

 Usage
 =====

-Inside a git working directory with an origin that is hosted on GitHub, you can do this (note: with the -r option, commands can be invoked from anywhere):
+Inside a git working directory with a remote repository that is hosted on GitHub (remote named either "origin" or "github"), you can do this (note: with the -r option, commands can be invoked from anywhere):

 ::